riyad-96/CodexSnip/README.md

 ## 🌐 Live Demo

-Experience KitzoCode live and see how easy it is to manage your code snippets!
+Experience CodexSnip live and see how easy it is to manage your code snippets!

 - **Application Link:** [CodexSnip](https://codexsnip.vercel.app)